Creating a Linux VM

 You can connect to a VM with the RUNNING

-status over SSH.
-Some time may be required to initialize all the services after the VM starts.
-If there is a connection error, retry after a few minutes.
+status via SSH.
+It may take some time for all services to initialize after the VM starts.
+If you get a connection error, try again in a few minutes.

-VM security groups must allow incoming TCP traffic to port 22.
+The VM security groups must allow incoming TCP traffic on port 22.

-To connect, specify the VM's public IP address.
+To connect, specify the VM public IP address.
 You can find out the public IP address in the management console: on the VM page, go to the Network section and find the Public IPv4 address field.
-If you created a VM with an internal IP address only, bind it to a public IP address.
+If you created your VM with an internal IP address only, assign it a public IP address.

-You can also use the internal IP addresses and FQDNs to establish an SSH connection between the VMs on a single cloud network in Yandex Cloud.
+You can also use internal IP addresses and FQDNs to establish an SSH connection between VMs with in a single cloud network in Yandex Cloud.

 In the terminal, run this command: